mjordan/islandora_rest_authen/README.md

 IP whitelists only apply to REST requests and not to logging into the Drupal website.

 You can also apply an expiry date to API keys.
-If you add a date in ISO 8601 format (e.g. 2017-03-06T19:23:48-08:00) to the end of the username/key string, the API key will only authenticate requests up until that time.
-If you add an expiry date and do not specify an IP range or address, you need to seprate the expiry date from the `username:key` pair with double pipes (`||`), which in effect defines an empty IP range.
+If you add a date in ISO 8601 format (e.g. 2017-03-06T19:23:48-08:00) to the end of the username/key entry, the API key will only authenticate requests up until that time.
+If you add an expiry date and do not specify an IP range or address, you need to seprate the expiry date from the username/key pair with double pipes (`||`), which in effect defines an empty IP range.
 For example:

 Expiry date with IP address or range: